Understanding Sodium Intake for Dogs

-Small Animal Clinical Nutrition published guidelines suggest about 0.5% sodium in a dog’s daily diet.
-That would work out to approximately 1,250-1,500 mg of sodium (based on approximately 250-300 grams or about 2 cups of kibble per day) for a typical medium sized dog.
-For older dogs, the guidance is lowered to about 0.4% in their daily diet.
+Small Animal Clinical Nutrition (SACN) published guidelines suggest about 0.2-0.4% sodium in a young adult dog’s daily diet.
+They define this as a "risk factor management" range.
+Using the high end of the range, that would work out to approximately 500-1000 mg of sodium (based on approximately 250 grams or about 2 cups of kibble per day) for a typical medium sized dog.
+For older dogs, the guidance is lowered to 0.15-0.4% in their daily diet.

-With that said, these are guidelines and there is no maximum amount of sodium that has been established for dogs in any stage of life and these values are not necessarily based on data that show that 0.4% or 0.5% is a beneficial limit.
+With that said, these are guidelines and there is no maximum amount of sodium that has been established for healthy dogs in any stage of life and these values are not necessarily based on data that show there is a beneficial limit.